It’s time to try some proper English cider!

 Package type: 500ml clear bottle with crown cork

 Recommended type of glass: pint glass, white wine glass or snifter

 Note: Matured in oak vat

 Appearance: clear, golden yellow with almost no head.
 Very soft, light carbonation.

 Aroma/Nose: you can immediately tell that this cider was maturated in oak vats.
 Absolutely beautiful aroma of vanilla, wood notes, ripe apples and skins.
 You can also smell a bit of dryness.
 I wish I could have an air freshener in my car smelling like this :-).
 Wow!

 Taste: the first taste is woody oak and some kind harsh, intense taste probably coming from the alcohol, then apple notes of skin and flesh take over along with a sweet taste.
 This cider has a medium body.
 I would describe it as medium sweet.
 Interestingly, there is almost no acidity and no bitter taste.
 I can taste only a minor astringent taste coming from tannins.

 Overall: Wow, this cider is really nice!
-I wish I could experience this with each cider I review.
+I wish I could experience this with each cider I review here.
 Rich’s cider has pleasant whisky notes coming from oak vats.
-Delicious, although in the beginning it was too sweet for me but somehow with every sip the sweet taste developed in to a pure pleasure.
+Delicious, although in the beginning, I found it too sweet but with every sip, the sweet taste developed into a pure pleasure.
 A lot of vanilla.
 It is like drinking a nicely balanced mild whisky such as Glen Morangie and cider in one.
 Not to confuse with calvados.
-For cider whisky and lovers a must !
+For cider whisky and lovers a must!
 Very nice cider.
-5/6.
+5/6

-Availability: I am afraid it is UK only
+Availability: I am afraid only in the UK only

 Price: came with a craft cider subscription from Orchard Box.